Import Market Values / Account Numbers

 1. Close all GiftWrap pages so that only the Menu bar is visible.

-2. Choose Utilities >Import Market Values in the Menu bar.
+2. Choose Utilities >Import Market Values / Account Numbers in the Menu bar.

 3. Mark the First line is column header check box if your file includes column headers (strongly recommended).